feel-co/ndg/ndg/README.md

 #### Interactions Between CLI and Config

-- CLI flags always take precedence over config file settings.
-For instance, if your config file has `generate_search = true`, but you run `ndg html --generate-search`, search will be disabled.
+CLI flags always take precedence over config file settings.

+For instance, if your config file has `generate_search = false`, but you run `ndg html --generate-search`, search will be enabled.

-- If neither CLI nor config specifies an option, ndg uses sensible defaults (e.g., `generate_search` defaults to `true` in config but `false` via CLI if omitted; CLI flags always override config).
+If neither CLI nor config specifies an option, ndg uses sensible defaults (e.g., `generate_search` defaults to `false` if omitted from both; CLI flags override config when present).

 For a full list of options, see the help output with `ndg html --help`.